Part 1: Introduction to the Mould Awareness Council and Mould Illness

 • In buildings, mould can become a problem when moisture levels rise due to leaks, flooding, condensation, or poor ventilation.

-• Indoor environments lack the natural checks and balances found outdoors (such as UV light exposure, diversity in the ecosystem, and natural air circulation), and also includes unfavourable elements such as fungicides (which cause natural selection of more pathogenic moulds) and chemicals, allowing mould to overgrow rapidly if conditions are favourable.
+• Indoor environments lack the natural checks and balances found outdoors (such as UV light exposure, diversity in the ecosystem, and natural air circulation).

-• Mycotoxins and mould fragments can become highly concentrated in enclosed spaces, leading to chronic exposure and potential health issues, especially for individuals with mould sensitivity, asthma, allergies, or mast-cell activation syndrome
+• Mycotoxins and mould fragments which may contain toxins, allergens or other immune-impacting compounds can can become highly concentrated in enclosed spaces.
+Exposure to elevated levels of such microbial particles for long time durations can lead, leading to chronic exposure and potential health issues, especially for individuals with mould sensitivity, asthma, allergies, or mast-cell activation syndrome (MCAS).

 • Indoor mould growth often involves species that thrive in damp, cellulose-rich environments (like gyprock, wood, and carpets), including Stachybotrys, Aspergillus, Cladosporium and Penicillium species, which can produce harmful mycotoxins.

-Essentially, mould in nature is a necessary and regulated part of the ecosystem, while mould in a built environment can become an unchecked health hazard due to poor ventilation, excessive moisture, and the lack of natural balancing factors.
+In summary: Mould in nature is a critical regulator of the ecosystem, while mould in a built environment can become an unchecked health hazard.

-1. Mould allergy: Allergic responses to mould can give rise to a variety of illnesses, primary affecting the respiratory system.
+• Allergy (Atopy): Allergic responses to mould are driven by immune system hypersensitivity to fungal spores or hyphal fragments.
+Mould allergies can give rise to a variety of illnesses, primary affecting the respiratory system.
 Allergic responses can give rise to asthma and wheezing, particularly in children.
 Allergic rhinitis is also linked to allergic responses to mould as is hypersensitivity pneumonitis or “farmer’s lung”.
 Further, the condition known as allergic bronchopulmonary aspergillosis is related to a more severe allergic reaction to aspergillus species, leading to lung inflammation.
-This mechanism of mould-related illness is most widely accepted, but separate to these common diagnostic labels, mould allergy can be more nebulous and contribute to a more systemic illness presentation such as fibromyalgia or ME/CFS.
+Doctors will usually test for mould allergy via IgE blood tests or skin prick tests.
+Treatment is centred on exposure reduction and/or immunotherapy.

 • Ochratoxin A—Kidney damage, neurotoxicity